 Medium: Portfolio of eleven screenprints, colophon, and Teletype text on paper

 Size: 21” x 21”

-Flash 39 is a part of a portfolio of eleven different screenprints, all were combinations of images found in mass media about the assassination of President John F. Kennedy.
-They were assembled in a book that featured text taken straight from the newspaper, which was what led to the title of Flash – November 22, 1963.
-This particular print is somewhat different than the others in the series because it features a single image, that of the building from which JFK was shot, with a simple arrow pointing at the window where Lee Harvey Oswald shot from.
-The purple image is one of the more simple images in the series but it delivers a very simple and direct message.
+Andy Warhol’s Flash 39 is part of a portfolio of eleven different screenprints, all were combinations of images found in mass media about the assassination of President John F. Kennedy.
+The piece was named for all the “news flash” texts that were being broadcast at the time.
+All of the prints were based on campaign posters, mass-media photographs, and advertisements.
+The prints were presented next to Teletype text taken straight from news sources.
+The title Flash – November 22, 1963 represents the date of the assassination and the constant news attention about the event.
+Flash 39 is somewhat different than the others in the series because it features a single image of the building from which JFK was shot with a simple arrow pointing at the window where Lee Harvey Oswald shot from.
+The purple image is one of the more simple images in the series but delivers a very simple and direct message.

 Flash 39 AS PART OF ANDY WARHOL’S LARGER BODY OF WORK